Carbon Monoxide: A Deadly Poison and a Neurotransmitter

 A Potentially Deadly Poison

 Carbon monoxide in the environment is a deadly poison that kills hundreds of people in North America every year.
-Unlike some poisonous gases, carbon monoxide is produced by devices that we have in our homes as well as by industrial processes.
+Unlike some poisonous gases, it's produced by devices that we have in our homes as well as by industrial processes.
 It's a colorless, odorless, and tasteless gas and an insidious poison.
 We may not realize that we are being poisoned by carbon monoxide, since one of its effects is to make us confused and sleepy.

 Strangely, this very toxic gas is a normal component of our bodies, where it's present in tiny quantities.
 It plays an important role in our nervous system and acts as a signaling molecule.
 Signaling molecules carry messages within or between cells or from one part of the body to another.
 A signaling molecule works by triggering a specific effect when it reaches its new location.